rohanmahy/mimi-pseudonyms/draft-mahy-mimi-pseudonyms.md

 target room.
 The "knock room" can be joined by anyone, but by default each joiner can send one message to the admins while regular users never receive application messages sent to the group (although the client has the keying material needed to decrypt the ciphertext if they receive it.)

 Cathy sends a message with her KeyPackages for one of her pseudonyms.
+She then leaves the "knock room".

 ~~~ aasvg
 ClientA1       ServerA         ServerC         ClientC*